Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ### Configure a virtual environment (optional)

-Although not required, you can keep your your base system and Azure SDK environments isolated from one another if you use a virtual environment.
+Although not required, you can keep your base system and Azure SDK environments isolated from one another if you use a virtual environment.
 Execute the following commands to configure and then enter a virtual environment with [venv][venv]:

 ```Bash
 python3 -m venv azure-cognitiveservices-vision-computervision-environment